Anumala89/D3-Challenge/README.md

 1. Additional labels were placed in the scatter plot that were user interactive with click events.
 With each click or selection of the labels the locations of the circles as well as the range of the axes were transited.

+Following is the chart with three labels on each axis:

 ![animated-scatter](images/animated-scatter.gif)